auth0/nextjs-auth0/README.md

 ### Controlling the callback

 There might be a need for you to have more control over the callback handler.
 The `onUserLoaded` hook allows you to control what happens before a session is created.
-You can use this for example to add/remove infromation in the session.
+You can use this for example to add/remove information in the session.

 ```js
 import auth0 from '../../utils/auth0';